arunsabu21/novacart-backend/README.md

 - SQLite is used for learning and free-tier deployment purposes
 - Data may reset on instance restart due to hosting limitations
 - Backend is API-only; frontend will consume these endpoints
+- JWT authentication is required for protected routes

 ---